Joe Sakic: Leadership

-Throughout his career, Sakic was one of the top scorers in the league, but in his early years, he was criticized for not leading his team to playoff success.
+Throughout his career, Sakic was one of the top scorers in the league; but in his early years, he was criticized for not leading his team to playoff success.
 While in Quebec, the Nordiques were one of the worst teams in the league, finishing last in their division five out of the seven years Sakic was with the team, including three straight years of being last overall in the league.
 After leading the Avalanche to the Stanley Cup in 1996 with his 34 playoff points, Sakic began to be seen as capable of leading a team to success, and he was seen as one of the league's premier players.

 Though Sakic was a quiet individual, he was able to motivate his team to play at higher levels, which earned him the respect of his peers and executives.
 The first signs of Sakic's leadership began to show while still a member of the Swift Current Broncos of the WHL.
 After the bus crash that killed four of his teammates, Sakic was seen as the leader of the team, acknowledging that the experience changed his outlook on life.
-Early in his career with the Nordiques (when Mike Hough was still captain), with the team hoping to rebuild around their top draft pick Eric Lindros, and holding onto Lindros' rights for the season when he refused to sign, Sakic suggested that the team could progress without Lindros, saying, "We only want players here who have the passion to play the game.
-I'm tired of hearing that name.
-He's not here and there are a lot of others in this locker room who really care about the game."
+Early in his career with the Nordiques (when Mike Hough was still captain), with the team hoping to rebuild around their top draft pick Eric Lindros and holding onto Lindros' rights for the season when he refused to sign, Sakic suggested that the team could progress without Lindros.
 Lindros was traded a year later, bringing in a number of quality players, which vastly improved the Nordiques.
 Sakic's leadership qualities led him to be courted by other teams, such as in the summer of 1997, when the New York Rangers offered him a large contract in order to replace departed captain Mark Messier, though the Avalanche ultimately matched the offer and retained Sakic.